What an SEO Starter Package Should Promise at 90 Days, Not Just Deliver Each Month

 What Is an SEO Starter Package?

-An SEO starter package is an entry-level SEO service, usually priced between $399 and $599 a month, that bundles a fixed set of monthly activities — a few content pieces, some on-page fixes, a handful of backlinks — for a small business that has never run SEO before.
+An SEO starter package is an entry-level SEO service — typically a few hundred dollars a month, though the entry tier can run anywhere from under $200 to roughly $1,000 — that bundles a fixed set of monthly activities — a few content pieces, some on-page fixes, a handful of backlinks — for a small business that has never run SEO before.
 The trouble is that almost every package on the market is defined by what it does each month, not by what it has to achieve.
 That activity-first framing is the gap this guide closes.

 - Sold as a monthly bundle of activities: hours, posts, and links per month, rarely a ranking commitment